AsafFisher/Assembly-Snake/README.md

 ### "FunctionalMainMenu"

 This proc responsable to the main menu and its functionality...
+takes no arguments...

 ###  "ChangeManuPosition"
 Responsable to the change of the current seleted on the main menu...
+takes no arguments...

 ###  "DrawMainMenu"
 Draw the main menu for the first time...
+takes no arguments...

 ### "SetUpSnake"
 Setup the snake for the first time...
+takes no arguments...

 ### ClearScreen
 Clear the screen.
+takes no arguments...

 ### SetPoint
 Set a point in location that has given...